vandithahamsaSb/ML-Based-Network-Intrusion-Detection/README.md

 Predicted outputs can be stored in Artifacts/prediction_output/.

 Contribution
 This repository is maintained solely by Vanditha Hamsa S.B.
-All commits and contributions are under her account.